totvslabs/pyCarol/README.md

 ```
 #####  Running on a local Machine

-If you are running the application on a local machine you need to enter the port numer you are using:
+If you are running the application on a local machine you need to enter the port you are using:

 ```python
 from pycarol import loginCarol